andreafalletti/hyprland-/Basic-Config.md

 `damage_tracking=str` - Makes the compositor redraw only the needed bits of the display.
 Saves on resources by not redrawing when not needed.
 Available modes:
 `none, monitor, full`.
-Heavily recommended to use `full` for maximum optimization.
+You don't need to know what different modes do, just always use `full`.

 `layout=str` - which layout to use.
 (Available: `dwindle`, `master`, default is `dwindle`)